itsluminous/LeetToGit/README.md

 Please help to further improve this awesome plugin!
 We would appreciate your support.
 Your pull requests are welcome!

 Don't forget to star this repository for further development of new features.

+## Reference
+This project is heavily inspired by [LeetHub-3.0](https://github.com/raphaelheinz/LeetHub-3.0)